IsabelaCaldeira/househunterbot/README.md

 ### Install

-- create the necessary Google Developers and CALLR accounts to enable access to necessary APIs as described [
+- create the necessary Google Developers and CALLR accounts to enable access to necessary APIs

 - install the requirements